-Drafter’s Note: Include the following language if customer purchases Diurnal Flatting Service (DFS).
+Drafter’s Note: Include the following language if customer purchases RSS.

-4.5 Displacement of Block Product for Diurnal Flattening Service
+4.5 Displacement of Block Product for Resource Support Services

-Reviewer’s Note: here is a proposed re-write for POC that refers to Ex D without restating the Ex D section contents

-«Customer Name» shall schedule its Specified Renewable Resources identified in section 2.3.6.1 of Exhibit D to serve Total Retail Load and BPA shall provide DFS to such Specified Renewable Resources pursuant to section 2.3 of Exhibit D. «Customer Name» shall reduce its total Block Product schedule each hour pursuant to section 2.3.1.5 of Exhibit D in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 2.3.6.2 of Exhibit D for such Specified Renewable Resources.
+«Customer Name» shall schedule its Specified Renewable Resources identified in section 3.X of Exhibit J to serve Total Retail Load and BPA shall provide RSS to such Specified Renewable Resources pursuant to section 3 of Exhibit J. «Customer Name» shall reduce its total Block Product schedule each hour pursuant to section 3 of Exhibit J in any hour in the month when the total scheduled generation from such Specified Renewable Resources is greater than the total Planned Resource Amount in section 3 of Exhibit J for such Specified Renewable Resources.
 Pursuant to section 3.2, «Customer Name» shall pay BPA for the Tier 1 Block Amount listed in the table in section 1.3 of Exhibit C and Tier 2 Block Amount listed in the table in section 2.5 of Exhibit C without any adjustment for displacement of the Block Product.

-Reviewer’s Note: here is the RD section with some edits

-«Customer Name» shall apply the output from its Specified Renewable Resources listed in section 2.3.6.1 of Exhibit D pursuant to section 2.3.2 of Exhibit D. For each hour when the total scheduled generation from «Customer Name»’s Specified Renewable Resources, listed in section 2.3.6.1 of Exhibit D, is greater than (up to the resource’s combined Operating Maximum amount) the total Planned Resource Amount for such Specified Resources, BPA shall reduce «Customer Name»’s Block Product amount specified in Exhibit C by the amount that the sum of the generation of such Specified Renewable Resources (that is equal to or less than the sum of the Operating Maximum of such resources) exceeds the sum of Planned Resource Amounts of such resources for each hour. «Customer Name» shall schedule its reduced Block Product deliveries as required for Diurnal Flattening Service pursuant to section 2.3 of Exhibit D and section 6 of Exhibit F. Pursuant to section 3.2, «Customer Name» shall pay BPA for the Tier 1 Block Amount listed in the table in section 1.3 of Exhibit C and Tier 2 Block Amount listed in the table in section 2.5 of Exhibit C without any adjustment for displacement of the Block Product.

-End DFS Option

-5. SLICE PRODUCT (01/17/25 Version)
+5. SLICE PRODUCT (02/11/25 Version)

 5.1 Slice Product General Description

 5.1.1 The Slice Product is a system sale that includes Firm Requirements Power and surplus power.
-The Slice Product is indexed to the variable output capability of the Tier 1 System Resources to the extent such capability is available to Power Services after Designated System Obligations and Operating Constraints are met. «Customer Name» accesses the capabilities of Tier 1 System through the Provider of Choice Slice Application (POCSA) as described in Exhibit L. BPA shall configure the POCSA to reasonably represent and calculate the capabilities available on a day-ahead timeframe to Power Services from the Tier 1 System Resources after Designated System Obligations and Operating Constraints are met, including energy production, peaking, storage, and ramping capability.
+The Slice Product is indexed to the variable output capability of the Tier 1 System Resources to the extent such capability is available to Power Services after Designated System Obligations and Operating Constraints are met. «Customer Name» accesses the capabilities of the Tier 1 System through the Provider of Choice Slice Application (POCSA) as described in Exhibit L. BPA shall configure the POCSA to reasonably represent and calculate the capabilities available on a day-ahead timeframe to Power Services from the Tier 1 System Resources after Designated System Obligations and Operating Constraints are met, including energy production, peaking, storage, and ramping capability.
 The POCSA applies «Customer Name»’s Slice Percentage to the Tier 1 System capabilities to determine «Customer Name»’s Slice Output.